 A spiritual idea I had learnt was that the time for practicing spirituality in the cave or ashram was gone.
 As well as being inside us all, God is everywhere, in the world around us and in everyone.
 God is Life, God is Love.
 So to learn about God, to learn about Love, and to develop spiritually, living in and being involved in the world is the way to do it.

-In the changes going on in the world as spiritual energy brings about that change, there is plenty of opportunities for loving, spiritual people to be practically loving and express their spiritual natures in practical ways.
+In the changes going on in the world as spiritual energy brings about that change, there are plenty of opportunities for loving, spiritual people to be practically loving and express their spiritual natures in practical ways.

 With the Buddha it was the suffering of others that propelled his spirituality.
 Jesus taught about loving people.
 He gave us the parable of the good Samaritan.
 Other spiritual teachers have taught about loving others, often by doing work to alleviate people’s suffering and to help them have the basics they need for life.
 Going further, they help people live productive and fulfilled lives.
 For such spiritual beings, part of being spiritual means being involved in life, and being loving to others.